Shark kills surfer off Australian east coast

 Onlookers pulled the man from the water suffering critical injuries to his upper right thigh, police said.

-The Ambulance Service said in a statement the man could not be resuscitated despite the best efforts of paramedics and bystanders at the scene.
+The Ambulance Service said the man could not be resuscitated despite the best efforts of paramedics and bystanders at the scene.

 The man’s name has not been released.